kurianCoding/vega32/README.md

     - find output formats of humidity and temperature sensor
     - integrate temperature sensor
     - integrate co sensor
+## Review:
+    - False alarms and how to prevent them
+    - Detect a rate of change alarm
+    - Find a way to predict fatigue of driver
 ## TODO
     - integrate pulse sensor
     - integrate j1939